 With the radio switched off, and unplugged from any external power source, unscrew its back cover to expose the internal components.
 Unsolder the speaker from its two flexible wire leads and remove it.
 This item would be useful for our Subtle Anatomy project.

 Purchase about 4-6 metres of 24-28 AWG enamel coated wire from a motor rewind shop or electronic parts supplier.
 Fold it in half, sliding the looped end over a hook in the wall.
 The opposite loose ends are wrapped in a few turns of masking tape and inserted into the chuck of a variable speed electric drill.
 Face the wall and back away until the wires are taut and felt to stretch slightly.
-Rotate the drill clockwise at a slow even speed to intertwine the wires.
+Rotate the drill counter-clockwise at a slow even speed to intertwine the wires clockwise.
 As their overall length thereby shortens, walk slowly toward the wall as necessary to maintain a steady tension and prevent breakage.
 Stop twisting when the wire crossovers lie at about a 45 degree angle.

 Cut any excess length off the two loose wires.
 Sand about 10mm of the clear enamel coating off their ends.
 Solder one to the positive speaker lead.
 To prevent overloading the radio’s output stage, the electrical resistance previously offered by the speaker must now be replaced.
 Solder a 12 ohm 1 watt carbon resistor in series between the remaining wire of the coil and negative speaker lead.
 During operation at full volume, neither the resistor nor coil should become warm or hot.